Discussing shortcomings can be hard and counter-productive. Dan Cottrell and Mark Calverley explain how to improve players by changing your focus.

-All players are prone to making errors, but consistent weaknesses need to be identified and worked upon to improve efficiency and outcomes.
+All players are prone to making errors from time to time, but consistent weaknesses need to be identified and worked upon to improve efficiency and outcomes.

-If you do not encourage a culture of discussion and honest evaluation, identifying weaknesses can be seen as a personal attack.
-It can result in players digging their heels in and becoming defensive, especially if done in front of their team mates.
+If you don’t encourage a culture of discussion and honest evaluation, identifying weaknesses can be seen as a personal attack.
+It can result in players digging their heels in and becoming defensive, especially if done in front of their team-mates.

-It is also important to identify and praise good technique and performance so there is a balance between the two and the process of evaluation is not always seen as negative.
-Players often do not see the mistakes they make or realise their technical shortcomings.
+It is also important to identify and praise good technique and performance, so there is a balance between the two, and the process of evaluation is not always seen as negative.

-You and your players should not look at the right or wrong way to perform practical but how effective the skill is.
+You and your players should not look at the right or wrong way to perform a skill, but how effective the skill is.

-This mindset change develops good communication between player and coach and provides an honest evaluation of skills.
+This change of mindset develops good communication between player and coach and provides an honest evaluation of skills.

-Also, ask the player to help you to help them.
+Ask the player to help you to help them.
 Design solutions together.
-Maybe they can work with another player before or after training.
+They could work with another player before or after training.

-Try not to identify and point out every mistake a player or team makes.
-Instead, look at consistent, recurrent technical or tactically inefficient problems and attempt to improve those.
+Try not to identify and point out every single mistake a player or team makes.
+Look instead at consistent, recurrent problems that are either technical or tactically inefficient and attempt to improve those.

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.